ericbg27/MutRose-Instructions/README.md

 ### HDDL
 The HDDL Domain specification uses a subset of the one proposed in [2] with the addition of some structures.
 Its modelling can be performed using any text editor of your preference.

+## 1. Goal Model for MRS Missions

+### Goal Properties

+#### Context Conditions

+Context conditions are represented by the *CreationCondition* property and has two possible types:

+ - Condition type context: Represents a condition to achieve some goal.
+The format is:

+> assertion condition "[Condition]"

+where [Condition] represents the condition to be achieved.
+The currently accepted format for this condition is *[var].[attr]* where [var] is a variable name and [attr] is some boolean attribute

+ - Trigger type context: Represents a list of events that trigger some goal.
+The format is:

+> assertion trigger "[Events_List]"

+where [Events_List] is a comma-separated list of event names

+#### Monitors and Controls Syntax

+Monitors and Controls syntax is a syntax inherited from [3].
+These properties are declared with these names in the Goal Model and are defined as an OCL [4] list of variable declarations.
+A variable declaration in OCL is as follows:

+> v1 : T1

+where v1 is the variable name and T1 is the variable type.
+In the Monitors property types are optional since the variable must have been previously defined in some goal Controls property

+#### Group and Divisible Attributes

+The Group and Divisible properties are related to execution constraints.
+These properties have these same names when declared in the Goal Model.
+The Group property is a concept taken from [5], where:

+ - True states that the goal's children can be executed by multiple robots
+ - False states that the goal's children must be executed by a single robot

+The Divisible property is only considered when Group is set to true.
+It has two possibilities:

+ - True states that the goal's children can be executed by different teams of robots
+ - False states that the goal's children must be executed by the same team of robots

+It is important to note the order of priority of execution constraints:

+ - Group False  has the higher priority
+ - Group False and Divisible True has the lowest priority
+ - Group True and Divisible True indicates no constraint

+An example of how these priorities of execution constraints affects the decomposition process is shown in the Instructions for the MutRoSe framework PDF document

+#### Goal Types

+Goals can have three types, which are:

+ - Query: These are goals that instantiate variables.
+It makes use of an OCL select statement in the *QueriedProperty* property, which syntax is shown below:

+	> c->select(x:xt | $\phi$)

+	where c is a collection variable called *Queried Variable*, x is non-collection variable called *Query Variable*, xt is the *Query Variable Type* and $\phi$ is a condition which is simply called *Condition*.
+There is a special value for c which represents the higher level of world knowledge that is called *world_db*.

+ - Achieve: These are goals that state a condition to be achieved after the end of the children's execution.
+It has a special condition called *AchieveCondition* which can be a simple condition over some variable attribute or a forall OCL statement, which syntax is shown below.

+	> c-forAll(x:xt | $\phi$)

+	where c is a collection variable called *Iterated Variable*, x is a non-collection variable called *Iteration Variable*, xt is an optional type called *Iteration Variable Type* and $\phi$ is the condition to be achieved for each variable in c which is simply called *Condition*.

+ - Perform: This is the default type, which has no special property attached to it.

+### Task Attributes
+Tasks have three possible attributes to be declared, which are shown below.

+#### Location
+The Location property is declared with the same name in the Goal Model. //TODO

+#### Params

+#### RobotNumber

+## 2. HDDL Domain Definition

 ## Instruction Video
 You can find an example-based explanation video [here](TODO).